Updated on February 23, 2026 07:10:12 AM

 - An LLP can be converted into Private limited with the same brand name, therefore brand name and goodwill can be used to grow further.

-Benefits of Converting LLP into Private Limited Company
+Advantages of Converting LLP into Private Limited Company

-Better access to funding
+- Better access to finance

-Transferability of ownership
+- Transferability of ownership

-Tax benefits
+- Tax benefits

-Greater scope of expansion
+- Greater scope for expansion

 Documents Required for Conversion of LLP into a Private Limited Company